-Should any race be disrupted the Clerk of the Course shall not be obliged to resume or re-run the race (Q.12.15) in addition article 1.6.4 above applies.
+Should any race be disrupted the Clerk of the Course shall not be obliged to resume or re-run the race.
+Motorsport UK Regulation Q.12.15 will be modified as detailed within article 2.6 below; in addition article 1.6.41 above applies.